Suggestions and Complaints

 This will include:

-• Where errors have occurred, explain these fully and state what will be done to put these right, or prevent repetition
+• Where errors have occurred, explain these fully and state what will be done to put this right, or prevent repetition.

 • An apology or explanation as appropriate